CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - If both players reveal this as a starting stage card, on the same site, at the same time, it is set aside, and may not be played on that site by either player until the game begins.

 #### Hidden Knife
- - Hidden Knife is effectively an attack.
+ - _Hidden Knife_ is effectively an attack.

 #### Hoarmurath of Dir
  - See Rulings by Term, Nazgul.

 #### Hold Rebuilt and Repaired
- - Card Erratum: Add "Playable during the site phase."
+ - _Card Erratum_: Add "Playable during the site phase."
  - See also Turn Sequence, Site Phase, General.

 #### Horses
- - Card Erratum: Add "Playable only at the end of the organization phase."
+ - Card Erratum: Add "_**Playable only at the end of the organization phase.**_"

 #### Hour of Need
  - May not be played in the Under-deeps.